usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 ## Program overview

 The Digital Services Credential (DITAP), formerly FAC-C-DS, program aims to train and develop professionals for this certification, focusing on digital service acquisition.
-It requires a comprehensive approach that includes pre and post-course assessments, multi-modal training delivery utilizing a learning management system, and evaluation based on participation, mastery of content, and a live digital assignment.
+It requires a comprehensive approach that includes pre- and post-course assessments, multi-modal training delivery utilizing a learning management system, and evaluation based on participation, mastery of content, and a live digital assignment.
 The program emphasizes a cohort-based learning approach which can be both in-person or fully remote for the majority of facilitation or the majority of content.
 The curriculum, structured in modules and sprints, covers competencies such as understanding digital services, effective buying techniques, contract administration, and leading change in digital IT acquisition, with the goal of providing participants with practical skill development through real-world application and problem-solving.

 ## Program structure